 Leslie-Karamea track | Kahurangi National Park

-The Karamea Valley is a major treat to walk down, the beech forest is well picturesque, dripping in places with Old Man’s Beard and the clear green water is spectacular, those monster trout just hover, barely sinusoidal, and if you are observant you may see 20 or more in the Karamea River.
-There’s evidence on show of the massive 1929 Murchison earthquake in the hills around Trevor Carter hut, then Moonstone Lake created at that time by a humongous slip, further down you wander past huge Rimu and Matai trees.
+The Karamea Valley is a major treat to walk down.
+The beech forest is picturesque, if not pretty, and the clear green water is spectacular.
+Those monster trout just hover, barely sinusoidal, and if you are observant you may see 20 or more in the Karamea River.
+There’s evidence on show of the massive 1929 Murchison earthquake in the hills around Trevor Carter Hut, then Moonstone Lake created at that time by a humungous slip.
+Further down you wander past huge rimu and matai trees.

 So, plenty of visual interest, a relatively easy walk, mostly down a forested river valley, although there are also a couple of above-the-treeline stretches.
 Good, if not great, accommodation in often newish huts.
 The creeks usually offering the swingbridge, rather than the wet feet, alternative.
 Not so much in the way of serious hill climbing, and, somewhat surprisingly, not so many others out on what could, should, be a well-utilised track.